A young girl with blue eyes in a pink hooded sweatshirt glances sideways as a boy appears in the background.

 BACK TO QUESTIONS

-How does World Vision work in refugee contexts?
+How does World Vision get access to refugee contexts?

 BACK TO QUESTIONS